Working to save orangutans by protecting their tropical forest habitat, working with local communities, and promoting research and education.

 The Orangutan Foundation, founded in 1990, works to protect the orangutan’s tropical forest habitat, support local communities, who are as dependent on the forest as the orangutans, and promote research and education.

-The Lamandau Wildlife Reserve is a conservation area spanning over 158,000 acres in western Central Kalimantan, Indonesian Borneo, that was established in 1998 from two former logging concessions.
+The Lamandau Wildlife Reserve is a conservation area spanning over 158,000 acres in western Central Kalimantan, Indonesian Borneo, that was established as a protected area in 1998 from two former logging concessions.
 The reserve is protected by manned guard posts, strategically located at important waterways, enabling the team to report any illegal activity.
 The Foundation also operates five orangutan post-release monitoring camps where field teams care for orphaned orangutans in a soft-release reintroduction programme and continuously monitor orangutans in the surrounding forest.
+By doing this, they can keep detailed records of wild and reintroduced orangutans and also provide essential medical attention and supplementary food when required.
+Two vets are responsible for the health and wellbeing of the orangutans.
 The young orangutans in the soft-release programme learn forest skills necessary for life in the wild and, once fully prepared, are then ready for release.

 Through their reintroduction programme, the Orangutan Foundation has helped to create and maintain a viable, self-sustaining orangutan population of over 600 individuals in the reserve, as well as increasing the area of prime forest habitat under conservation by 29%.